Super Mario's Wacky Worlds: Reception

-Kombo wrote that the game paled in comparison to Sonic CD, another platformer sequel released on a CD-based platform.
-He criticized the real-world setting as not befitting the "Wacky" monicker, suggesting that its cancelation helped avoid the laughingstock fate of the other Nintendo adaptation for CD-i, Zelda: The Wand of Gamelon.
+Kombo wrote that the game paled in comparison to Sonic CD (1993), another platformer sequel released on a CD-based platform.
+He criticized the real-world setting as not befitting the "Wacky" monicker, suggesting that its cancelation helped avoid the laughingstock fate of other Nintendo-licensed games for CD-i, such as Hotel Mario (1994) and Zelda: The Wand of Gamelon (1993).
 GamesRadar writer Tom Goulter compared its quality to fan games, stating that while it was an impressive effort, the CD-i's limitations made it fortunate that it was never released.
 Joystiq's Justin McElroy said that the game would have been better off to have not been rediscovered.
 He said that the real-world settings were an odd choice and that it was not a worthy successor to Super Mario World.
 Digital Spy's Mark Langshaw said that the limited sprite count and the CD-i's pointer controls would have tarnished Super Mario World had it been released.